vinhhoala/ENACT-Business-Models/BusinessModels/GeneSIS.md

     <td rowspan="1">
       <p>

-Current solutions: (i) No deployment solution tailored for IoT, Edge, and cloud infrastructure, (ii) No monitoring of the execution flow of the app.
+Current solutions: (i) No deployment solution tailored for IoT, Edge, and Cloud infrastructure, (ii) No monitoring of the execution flow of the application.
 This is particularly relevant for debugging on IoT devices (as this is typically a complicated task), (iii) deployment tool do not integrate with security and privacy tools.

   </p>
     </td>